progrium/ginkgo/README.md

 # gservice

-Lightweight service framework, implementing the "service model" -- services all the way down.
+Lightweight service framework on top of gevent, implementing the "service model" -- services all the way down.

 ## Contributing